mikkokallio/arc-enabled-sql-poc/README.md

   - The installation process of the azcmagent tries to do an IP port check, but `netstat` was not installed on the machine, so that was skipped.
 On a server behind a firewall, that check might be useful, or running a similar check manually.
   - After running the last command which actually connects the agent to Azure, you have open a browser session at `https://microsoft.com/devicelogin` and enter a code to authenticate.
 I performed the authentication on a different laptop.
   - After authenticating, the agent proceeded to creating the connection / resource in Azure.
+* In Azure, the Ubuntu laptop now showed up as a resource.
+The SQL Server did not.